 Hear some recordings of the 2017 cohort here.

 Details of the study repertoire for 2019 will be announced in the Spring of 2019.
 It will be drawn from the English choral tradition and will include a number of works that fall outside the standard canon, together with those that appear more frequently on Oxford college chapel music lists.
-Repertoire in 2017 included Sarum chant and anonymous medieval pieces together with polyphonic works by Sheppard, Parsons, Gibbons, Taverner, Crotch, Ouseley, Stainer, Walton and Rubbra.
+Repertoire in past years has included Sarum chant and anonymous medieval pieces together with polyphonic works by Sheppard, Parsons, Gibbons, Taverner, Crotch, Handel, Ouseley, Stainer, Walton, Rubbra and Part.